abhivir-42/marketing-app-ad-gen/project-presentation.md

   - User input collection and validation
   - Script review and selective refinement
   - Audio preview and download
+  - ***Note on Results Component & Script Refinement***: The bidirectional arrow between these components indicates the interactive workflow where users can select portions of the script in the Results Component for refinement, and then the refined script is displayed back in the Results Component for review and further editing if needed.

 - **Backend**: FastAPI application with Python
   - RESTful API endpoints